Northwest Mississippi Community College: Student life

 There are over 30 student organizations that offer diverse experiences and provide opportunities to compete for awards and scholarships.
 Leisure activities include pep rallies, cookouts, a workout center, swimming, dancing, and free movies and concerts.

-Student publications

-The newspaper, the award-winning Ranger Rocket, was the first Mississippi junior college newspaper.
-Students create the Rocketeer yearbook with guidance from faculty.
-Students are encouraged to contribute to the student literary publication, the Northwest Review, which is published each spring.

 Athletics

 Northwest athletic teams are the Rangers.
 The college offers sports programs in football, soccer, softball, baseball, men's basketball, women's basketball, rodeo, and golf.